 Ingredients (makes one loaf)

 - 275ml lukewarm water

 - 2 1/2 tbsp sunflower oil (or other veg oil)

 - 680g strong white bread flour

 - 2 tbsp sugar

 - 1 tsp salt

 - 2 tbsp Nutella or chocolate spread, or chopped chocolate

-- Basically add all the ingredients together then press the button – 3 hours later, lovely bread!
+Basically add all the ingredients together then press the button.
+Three hours later you’ll have lovely bread!